chocksaway/p2p/README.md

 Unit tests

 A network is constructed with nodes, and links.
-Messages are sent between nodes, and the receipt of messages is verified.
+Messages are sent between nodes, and the receipt (ack) of messages is verified.